 Shipping is a complex practice with many moving parts.
-Paperwork errors slip through the cracks, shipments are delayed, organization or supplier/company relationships become fragile, and invoices are quickly paid without being reviewed.
+Paperwork errors slip through the cracks, shipments are delayed, organization or vendor/company relationships become fragile, and invoices are quickly paid without being reviewed.
 These issues are not unique.
 In fact, many large companies are starting to realize that the implementation of digital accounting and auditing tools will help take the pressure off and allow them to focus on issues that need the care and attention of humans.

-Automated invoice auditing is the golden ticket for freight and logistics companies (or really any companies) who handle hundreds to thousands of supplier invoices each month.
+Automated invoice auditing is the golden ticket for freight and logistics companies (or really any companies) who handle hundreds to thousands of vendor invoices each month.
 Automated invoicing technology not only accurately audits invoices and can save companies thousands of dollars in accidental over charges, but also frees up your team to spend their energy on more important tasks.

 - Was the proper classification applied and charged?
 The National Motor Freight Association (NMFA) publishes an annual classification guide, which groups all commodities into one of eight classes, ranging from 50 to 500.
 Such classes have different freight rates and are based on four different factors including density, storability, handling, and liability.

 - Did the logistics company add accessorial fees?
 If you were charged accessorial fees, were you at fault?
 If you were at fault, are there steps you could take in the future to prevent such fees?
 Were you charged for fees you had negotiated away previously?